shmugoh/pathman/README.md

 # pathman

+This project should not be confused with [/therootcompany/pathman](https://github.com/therootcompany/pathman).

+#
 `pathman` is a CLI Manager for the Windows PATH environment variable that aims to simplify the process of managing PATH variables in a quick and efficient manner.